-In particular, via a twisted generalization of Elmendorf's Theorem (Thm.
-4.5.3), the equivariant classifying spaces produced here provide the correct domains for twisted equivariant enhancements of Chern-Dold character maps (further generalizing [FSS20-TCD][SS20-TW]) and hence allow the systematic definition and construction of twisted equivariant differential generalized cohomology theories in equivariant generalization of the construction in [FSS20-TCD], §8].
-This will be discussed in [SS22-TEC][SS22-TED].
+In particular, a twisted generalization of Elmendorf's Theorem (Thm.
+4.5.3) provides a good notion of twisted orbifold cohomology (Rem.
+4.5.4) further discussed in [SS25-Orb], and our equivariant classifying spaces are domains (pp. 232) for twisted equivariant enhancements of Chern-Dold character maps (as in [SS25-TEC]) which allow systematic definition and construction of twisted equivariant differential generalized cohomology theories in equivariant generalization of the construction in [FSS20-TCD, §8].
+This is to be discussed elsewhere [SS25-TED].